 It’s just past the one-year anniversary of when we moved to Switzerland, so we’re taking a look at some of the foods we miss from the US.
-There are actually a lot more than 10!
-In fact, we miss entire food groups – like good Mexican food – but the 10 items that made our list are either basic ingredients, staples, or “comfort foods” that are difficult to find or completely absent in Switzerland.
+We miss entire food groups, especially really good Mexican food, but the ten American foods we miss most so far are either basic ingredients, staples, or “comfort foods” that are difficult to find or completely absent in Switzerland.

 2. Chocolate Chips